 If you’re planning a trip to Mexico City, attending a Lucha Libre match should be at the top of your must-do list.
 However, getting Mexico City Lucha Libre tickets can be tricky.
 In this post, we’ll provide you with tips on how to get tickets, suggest some Lucha Libre tours you can take, and give you an idea of what to expect from this exhilarating experience.
 So, grab your wrestling mask and let’s dive into the world of Lucha Libre in Mexico City!Searching for Lucha Libre Mexico City tickets?
 This tour has you covered.

 What is Lucha Libre?

 A typical match plays out with the Rudos winning in some form of cheating while the ref is preoccupied, only to have the Técnicos, those that follow the rules more or less, come back in heroic fashion.
-That said, on my Lucha Libre Mexico City experience, the Rudos stole the show and won every match.
+That said, with my Lucha Libre Mexico City experience, the Rudos stole the show and won every match.

 Where Can You Watch Lucha Libre in Mexico City?

 With the origins understood, let’s look at how you can enjoy a match for yourself along with how to buy Lucha Libre Mexico City tickets.

 Mexico City Lucha Libre matches take place in a couple of venues around the city.
 Arena México in the Colonia Doctores neighbourhood is your best bet as it is new(er) and the largest venue.
 Shows run Tuesday at 07:30 pm, Friday at 08:30 pm, and Sunday at 05:00 pm.